replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.26, 1.27, 1.28, and 1.29

 ### New Features {#new-features-1-107-0}
 * Adds support for running KOTS on ARM64 nodes.
 For additional requirements, see [Installation Requirements](/enterprise/installing-general-requirements).
+For air gap installations, the format of the KOTS air gap bundle changed and it now includes images for both AMD64 and ARM64 architectures.
+When updating KOTS in air gap environments, make sure the CLI version you use matches the version of KOTS of the air gap bundle.

 ## 1.106.0